Laboratory Design and Planning Guide for 2021

 Need help with the full design of your lab?
 We offer 100% free drawings and design consultations.

-At OnePointe Solutions, we are dedicated to designing and creating custom laboratory environments to help further scientific research and discovery.
-We are a leading lab design and construction company that specializes in developing efficient floor plans and manufacturing custom scientific furniture.
+At OnePointe Solutions, we are dedicated to designing and creating custom laboratory environments to help further research and discovery.
+We offer lab design services, complete with on-site consultations, 3D drawings, expert advice, and the best industry pricing.